davidechicco/SaturnCoefficient_Python_package/README.md

 A Python package that computes the Saturn coefficient of a matrix to assess the quality of its UMAP dimensionality reduction.

 ## Installation ##
-You can run the following command to install this package:
+You can execute the following command to install this package and its dependencies:

-`pip3 install saturnscore`
+`pip3 install numpy pandas scipy umap-learn saturnscore`

 ## Example ##
 You can run the following Python code to test your package installation:

     import numpy as np
     import pandas as pd
-    import random
     import scipy
     import umap.umap_ as umap
     from saturnscore import Saturn_coefficient

     random.seed(0)
     np.random.seed(0)  # Set random seed for reproducibility